-Developments in Web searching are shaped by two distinct forces.
-One is the collective preferences of seekers.
+Developments in Web searching will be shaped by two distinct forces.
+One force is the collective preferences of seekers.
 On the current, commercial model, search engines wishing to achieve greatest popularity would tend to cater to majority interests.
-While markets undoubtedly would force a degree of comprehensiveness and objectivity in listings, there is unlikely to be much market incentive to list sites of interest to small groups of individuals, such as individuals interested in rare animals or objects, individuals working in narrow and specialized fields, or, for that matter, individuals of lesser economic power, and so forth.
+While markets would undoubtedly force a degree of comprehensiveness and objectivity in listings, there is unlikely to be much market incentive to list sites of interest to small groups of individuals, such as individuals interested in rare animals or objects, individuals working in narrow and specialized fields, or, for that matter, individuals of lesser economic power, and so forth.
 But popularity with seekers is not the only force at play.
 The other, is the force exerted by entities wishing to be found.
 Here, there is enormous inequality.
-Some enter the market already wielding vastly greater prowess and economic power than others.
-The rich and powerful clearly can influence the tendencies of search engines; their dollars can (and in a restricted way do already) play a decisive a role in what gets footnote 33 above.
+Some enter the market already wielding vastly greater economic prowess and power than others.
+The rich and powerful clearly can influence the tendencies of search engines; their dollars can (and in a restricted way do already) play a decisive a role in what gets 'found'.
+The cost to a search engine of losing a small number of searching customers, may be outweighed by the benefits of pandering to "the masses" and to entities paying fees for the various forms of enhanced visibility.
+We can expect, therefore, that at least some drift will be caused by those wishing to be found which, in turn, would further narrow the field of what is available to seekers of information, association, support and services.